sidcatch/smart-div-printer/store-listing/PRIVACY_POLICY.md

 ## Contact

-For privacy questions or concerns, contact: `<add your support email here>`.
+For privacy questions or concerns, contact: `flymangun@gmail.com`.